What other countries are doing

 Japan

-Nuclear Waste Management Organization of Japan (NUMO) is responsible for ensuring the safe, long-term management of vitrified high-level and long-lived intermediate-level radioactive wastes (the latter is termed TRU waste in Japan) from Japan’s nuclear fuel cycle.
-The research and development for geological disposal of these wastes is supported by relevant organizations, including the Japan Atomic Energy Agency (JAEA), which is operating off-site underground research laboratories in both crystalline rock and sedimentary rock.
+The Nuclear Waste Management Organization of Japan (NUMO) is responsible for ensuring the safe, long-term management of vitrified high-level and long-lived intermediate-level radioactive wastes (the latter is termed TRU waste in Japan) from Japan’s nuclear fuel cycle.
+The research and development for geological disposal of these wastes is supported by relevant organizations, including the Japan Atomic Energy Agency, which is operating off-site underground research laboratories in both crystalline rock and sedimentary rock.

 NUMO has been promoting the siting process since its establishment in 2000.
 After the great Tohoku earthquake and Fukushima Daiichi accident, a range of discussions were held to reconstruct the geological disposal program at the government level.